 75 years ago, in 1938, a Swedish archaeologist named J. Anderson went on a journey to survey ancient Vietnamese traces along the coast and many islands of Ha Long Bay and Bai Tu Long Bay, including Tien Ong cave.
 There, he discovered gigantic sediments filled with stream shells and some primitive pebble tools.
 Then, Tien Ong Cave has been marked as an archaeological site on the distribution map of ancient Ha Long relics on Ha Long Bay.

-Tien Ong cave is an indispensable address for scientists as well as tourists who want to learn about the history of residence of ancient Ha Long people on Ha Long Bay.
+Tien Ong cave is an indispensable address for scientists as well as tourists who want to learn about the history of the residence of ancient Ha Long people on Ha Long Bay.

 (Image source: Internet)